mootools/mootools-core/Docs/Fx/Fx.Morph.md

 Fx.Morph Method: start {#Fx-Morph:start}
 ----------------------------------------

-Executes a transition for any number of css properties in tandem.
+Executes a transition for any number of CSS properties in tandem.

 ### Syntax: